 4. Balance the local with the unique.

 Cafe Milagro also prioritizes locally crafted products, which tend to be a hit with tourists.
 Artisans, on the other hand, recommend balancing regional preferences with products that local customers wouldn’t be able to get just anywhere.
 Based in Montreal, they sell locally sourced dairy products, coffee from Montreal roasters, and local produce, but they also offer specialty beverages, imported chocolates, and international brands that are known throughout the world for their quality.

 5. Capitalize on your restaurant’s most popular features.

 This is what Katie from Cúrate did when customers fell in love with her ceramic pig toothpick holders, or what Cafe Milagro did when tourists asked how they can get high-quality Costa Rican coffee once they return to the United States.
-Other restaurants export a few of their most popular dishes by creating a cookbook or sell popular sauces and condiments in to go jars.
+Other restaurants export a few of their most popular dishes by creating a cookbook or sell popular sauces and condiments in to-go jars.
 Richmond Station in Toronto has developed a loyal following by selling their homemade pickles in mason jars.

 Whatever route you take, your merchandise should never detract from dining in your restaurant, and it shouldn’t sit there collecting dust, either.
 But if you create a truly memorable dining experience for your guests, Renee Gorham assures you that guests will want something to remember you by.
-Purchases will follow naturally, and that’s the way it should be.
+Purchases will follow naturally, and that’s the way they should be.